 Number of Crosses

-Spokes are crossed so that the tensioned spokes have a tangental force component that can transmit torque between the hub flange and the rim.
+Spokes are crossed so that the tensioned spokes have a tangential force component that can transmit torque between the hub flange and the rim.
 For regular bicycle hubs, the spokes will usually cross over each other 3 times in order to achieve sufficient angle.
 On a hub motor, the flange is so large that a single cross will usually result in an even larger angle than triple cross in a regular hub.
-We've seen many times where people have suggested that hub motors should also be laced 2 or 3 cross to be sufficiently "strong", and this is rubbish.
-A double cross lace on hub motor looks very cool, but it is an extra challenge to lace and results in spoke nipples coming through the rim at steep angles.
+We've seen many times where people have suggested that hub motors should also be laced 2 or 3 cross to be sufficiently "strong", and this makes little sense.
+A double cross lace can work on small diameter hub motors with large rims, but otherwise it is an extra challenge to lace and results in spoke nipples coming through the rim at steep angles.

-The radial or 0-cross lacing pattern is in vogue for stylish looking front wheels.
-It is by far the easiest pattern to lace, but in order for a torque to be transmitted between the hub and the rim, a certain amount of torsion has to occur between the hub and the rim in order for the spoke tension to have a tangential component.
+The radial or 0-cross lacing pattern is in vogue for stylish looking front wheels on normal bikes since there is no torque transmission required between the hub and the rim.
+It is by far the easiest pattern to lace, but in applications where torque needs to be coupled between the hub and rim, there will always be a certain amount of torsional flex on the hub in order to produce a tangential component to the spoke tension.

 With conventional rear wheels, this torque comes from the pulsating pedal forces from the rider, and resulting flex can cause fatigue wear of the spokes and loosening of the nipples in pretty short order.
 Conventional wisdom is that you should never ever use radial lacing on rear wheels or in any application where there is a torque transmission between hub and rim (such as a front wheel with disk or drum brakes).
 However, with a hub motor, the flange diameter is so much larger that the relative amount of twisting to cause a torque transmission is far less:

 It used to be that all hub motors, even the 16" and 20" ones, would use a cross lacing pattern, often nearly butchering the spokes in the process.
 Then in early 2008 we started seeing most manufacturers switch to a direct radial lace with their 20" wheels.
-At the moment all the manufacturers we deal with (eZee, Crystalyte, and Nine Continent) do this.
-In spite of the popular wisdom not to use radial lacing on drive wheels, empirical experience has been that this isn't really an issue with the large hubs in small rims.
+Our experience suggests that with front wheels this is usually OK, since the torque from a motor is steady and not pulsing all the time.
+However, with rear hub motors the radial build can be problematic to the the much higher frequency pulses of torque coming from each crank revolution

 Hub motor wheels are typically supplied by the manufacturer with 13 gauge (2.3mm) spokes.
 Meanwhile, the spokes available from bicycle stores are almost always the thinner 14 gauge (2.0mm).
 Some manufacturers such as Crystalyte had so many issues with even their 13g spokes breaking that they went to very thick 12 gauge (2.5mm) spokes.